zhaoc1/midas2-tutorial/docs/quickstart.rst

 ..
     TODO: Quickly show the contents of this most-important output file.

-Other output files and the full output directory structure can be found on the :ref:`Target Layout<target_layout>` documentation.
+Other output files and the full output directory structure can be found at :doc:`output`.